voxeljunk/TouchDesigner/README.md

 # TouchDesigner

-this repository will contain various useful TouchDesigner devices and utilities ranging from the simple to the compolex.
+this repository will contain various useful TouchDesigner devices and utilities ranging from the simple to the complex.

 ----------